-The fishing doesn’t end when the weather gets too hot for trout, as Puddingstone Lake also can have good fishing for a range of gamefish including catfish, largemouth bass and panfish.
+The fishing doesn’t end when the weather gets too hot for trout, as Puddingstone Lake also can have fair to good fishing for a range of gamefish, including catfish, largemouth bass and crappie.

-Nestled just south of the Angeles National Forest in Los Angeles County, Puddingstone Lake (also commonly known as Puddingstone Reservoir) offers more than just excellent fishing.
+Puddingstone Lake (also occasionally called Pudding Stone, or by nicknames ranging from the Puddle, the Pudd, the Stone, or “Puddleduck” for fun) offers more than just fishing close to home.
 It may be a suburban lake, but the backdrop of the mountains is an incredible sight.